xenit-eu/dynamic-extensions-for-alfresco/README.md

 * Loading and managing the lifecycle of OSGi bundles.
 * Injecting dependencies on Alfresco repository services.
 I.e. NodeService, CategoryService, etc.
-* Providing support for Alfresco-oriented Java annotations.
-These annotations improve developer productivity by reducing boilerplate code for Web Scripts, Behaviours and Actions.
+* Providing support for Java annotations that reduce boilerplate code for Web Scripts, Behaviours and Actions.
+These annotations are unique to Dynamic Extensions.

 OSGi usage is kept completely under the hood.
 Alfresco extensions have no OSGi API dependencies.